anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Requirement Trace
      - Reference Implementation Trace
    * - ra2.k8s.001
-     - Kubernetes Conformance
+     - Kubernetes conformance
      - The Kubernetes distribution, product, or installer used in the implementation must be listed in the `Kubernetes Distributions and Platforms document <https://docs.google.com/spreadsheets/d/1uF9BoDzzisHSQemXHIKegMh uythuq_GL3N1mlUUK2h0/edit>`__ and marked (X) as conformant for the Kubernetes version defined in :ref:`index:required component versions`.
      - :ref:`gen.cnt.03 <chapters/chapter02:Kubernetes Architecture Requirements>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.k8s.002
      - Highly available etcd
-     - An implementation must consist of either three, five or seven nodes running the etcd service (can be colocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
+     - An implementation must consist of three, five, or seven nodes running the etcd service (these can be colocated on the control plane nodes, or they can run on separate nodes, but not on worker nodes).
      - :ref:`gen.rsl.02 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`gen.avl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.k8s.003
      - Highly available control plane
      - An implementation must consist of at least one control plane node per availability zone or fault domain to